 Art & Design

 Applicants will have a degree in art related specialisms and the portfolio represents an important part of the interview process.
-Candidates will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum requirements for A&D, especially where topics have not been covered by their degree.
+Candidates will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum, GCSE and A level requirements for A&D, especially where topics have not been covered by their degree.
 Along with an awareness of educational issues, a desire to excite, stimulate and engage young people from 11-18 with the possibilities and pleasures open to them in studying Art and Design is a good starting point for an application.

-Trainees come together with Clare Medcroft, the Subject Leader, for a weekly opportunity to learn more about the subject and the pedagogy of Art and Design.
-It is an opportunity to learn from Clare, visiting experts and each other.
+Trainees come together with Barry O’Neill, the Subject Leader, for a weekly opportunity to learn more about the subject and the pedagogy of Art and Design.
+It is an opportunity to learn from Barry, visiting experts and each other.
 Sessions are usually at Sir Thomas Rich’s School, Gloucester, on a Thursday.

 Visits extend trainees’ subject knowledge and provide ideas for school trips and the value of them.
 Recent trips have been to Oxford and London to see art first-hand and the course provides lots of opportunities for trainees to develop their practical skills linking with the work of contemporary artists.